 As noted above, a key objective of the compensation program is to align compensation to shareholder interests.
 The company's compensation program addresses this objective on both a short-term basis and a long-term basis.
 Annual incentive awards are based on achievement of goals that are drivers of shareholder value and PSUs are earned based on EBITA Margin Percent, which aligns with how the Company measures performance and also focuses executive officers on the long-term profitability of the Company.
 Additionally, the PSUs granted in 2024 will be modified based on a relative TSR modifier where total shares earned upon vesting can be increased or decreased based on the Company's total shareholder return relative to a group of peer companies over the three-year performance period.
 Outstanding PSUs granted prior to 2024 may be modified within specified bounds based on whether strategic objectives have been achieved during the PSU performance period.
 In addition, during 2024, a substantial portion of the annual incentive award paid to the executive officers was based on achievement of earnings per share, return on invested capital and revenue for the year.
-Earnings per share focuses our executive officers on producing financial results that align with the interests of our shareholders, return on invested capital incentivizes our executive officers to manage our accounts receivable and other capital investments carefully in order to maximize capital deployed, and revenue keeps our NEOs focused on top-line growth, in addition to profitability.
+Earnings per share focuses our executive officers to manage our accounts receivable and other capital investments carefully in order to maximize capital deployed, and revenue keeps our NEOs focused on top-line growth, in addition to profitability.